DiltheyLab/GENTRAIN/README.md

     ```

 2.  **Configure Environment Variables**:
     GENTRAIN uses environment variables for configuration.
 Create a `.env` file in the root directory of the cloned project.
 This file will hold settings for both the frontend and backend services.
-Here's an example of the essential variables you'll need for a local setup (you can also find this in the `example.env` file):
+Here's an example of the essential variables you'll need for a local setup (you can also find this in the `env.example` file):

     ```ini
     # .env - Example for Local Development